ropensci/spatsoc/README.md

 # spatsoc

-spatsoc is a package for the R programming language for detecting spatial and temporal groups in GPS relocations.
+spatsoc is an R package for detecting spatial and temporal groups in GPS relocations.
 It can be used to convert GPS relocations to gambit-of-the-group format to build proximity-based social networks.
 In addition, the randomization function provides data-stream randomization methods suitable for GPS data.

 See below for installation and basic usage.